yegor256/at/README.md

 [2.31] Use [Hamcrest].

-[2.32] Don't be discouraged from writing bad tests, they're better than nothing.
+[2.32] Don't be discouraged from writing bad tests; they're better than nothing.

 [2.33] Every time you change the code, add more tests.